Anal Fissure

 How is an anal fissure diagnosed?

 Your healthcare provider will ask about your symptoms and health history.
 Your provider will give you a physical exam.
-The physical exam will include your anal area.
+The physical exam will include examining your anal area.

 Your provider will gently separate your buttocks.
 The provider will look at the area around the anus for a tear and other signs of a fissure.
 Where the fissure is may help find the cause.
 Fissures most often occur in the back center of the anus.
 Some occur in the front center of the anus.
 Fissures that occur on the sides of the anus may be caused by conditions such as Crohn’s disease.
 You may also have: